mariusz-jasinski/stomp/README.md

 STOMP client library written in C.

 Fork for Asseco internal project.
+HP-UX aCC platform compatible.

 ## The library aims to implement support for the following protocols: